-Prerequisite - Successful completion of Living 1 Unit Environment: Biology.
+Prerequisite - Successful completion of Living Environment 1 Credit, Grade 10

 This course is recommended for students who scored less than a 65% on the Living Environment regents exam and struggled in the course.
 Earth Systems is a non-regents introductory physical science course designed to meet the needs of struggling learners.
-This course is for students who passed the Living Environment course, but may have scored less than a 65 on the Living Environment regents exam.
-This course will meet every day for 42 minutes; it will also be connected to an AIS Science.
-The AIS class will meet every other day for 42 minutes and will be an intensive Living Environment review for students to successfully retake the Living Environment exam.
-Earth Systems will cover many of the topics needed as a basis for other elective science courses.
-Topics to be covered include the nature of science, Earth's motions, plate tectonics, weather, climate, rocks and minerals, weathering and erosion, and geochemistry.
-There will also be an emphasis on basic science skills such as graphing, data collection and analyzation.
+It will cover many of the topics needed as a basis for other elective science courses.
+Topics to be covered include: the nature of science, Earth's motions, plate tectonics, weather, climate, rocks and minerals, weathering and erosion, and geochemistry.
+There will also be an emphasis on basic science skills such as graphing, data collection and analysis.